Here’s an Ideal Itinerary for Visiting the Priorat Wine Region

 The Carthusian Monastery of Santa Maria d’Escaladei ruins are currently open to visitors.
-Guided tours and self exploration of the area are both options.
-Self guided tours cost as little as 3.50 euros, while guided tours start at 6.50.
-The monastery opens at 10am, and may be open as late as 7:30pm depending on time of year.
+Guided tours and self-exploration of the area are both options.
+Self-guided tours cost as little as 3.50 euros, while guided tours start at 6.50.
+The monastery opens at 10:00 am and may be open as late as 7:30 pm depending on the time of year.
 Winter months close earlier (around 3:30).

 My favorite scenic destination in Priorat is undoubtedly the ancient village of Siurana.
 This dreamlike mountaintop village was constructed in such a way as to be an unconquerable fortress that oversaw the surrounding Catalonian area.
 It was originally erected by the Moors, but after a lengthy reconquest by the Christians in the area around 1153AD, it fell.
 For centuries, Siurana was protected by natural defenses.
 It was the last Moorish stronghold to fall to the Christians in Catalonia.
 The legend goes that Abdelazia, the ancient Moorish queen of Siurana, rode with her horse off of the summit of Siurana, rather than be captured by the Christian invaders.
 It’s also said that her horse left an imprint of his horseshoe on the summit rock before the two leaped to their death.